The Mummy (franchise): The Mummy's Shroud (1967)

-In 1920 an archaeological expedition discovers the tomb of an ancient Egyptian child prince.
-Returning home with their discovery, the expedition members soon find themselves being killed off by a mummy, which can be revived by reading the words off the prince's burial shroud.
+In 1920, an archaeological expedition discovers the tomb of ancient Egyptian child prince Kah-To-Bey.
+Returning home with their discovery, the expedition members soon find themselves being killed off by a mummy, which can be revived by reading the words off Ka-To-Bey's burial shroud.

 Blood from the Mummy's Tomb (1971)

-An archaeological expedition brings back to London the coffin of an Egyptian queen known for her magical powers.
-Her spirit returns in the form of a young girl and strange things start to happen.
+An archaeological expedition brings back to London the coffin of Egyptian queen Tera, known for her magical powers.
+Her spirit returns in the form of young girl Margaret Fuchs and strange things start to happen.

-Stephen Sommers series (1999–present)
+Stephen Sommers/Rick O'Connell Series (1999–present)

 Originally a proposed remake of The Mummy would have been directed by horror filmmaker and writer Clive Barker.
 Barker's vision for the film was violent, with the story revolving around the head of a contemporary art museum who turns out to be a cultist trying to reanimate mummies.
 Barker's take was "dark, sexual and filled with mysticism", and that, "it would have been a great low-budget movie".

 In 1999, Stephen Sommers wrote and directed a remake of The Mummy, loosely based on the original film of 1932.
 This film switches genres from the emphasis on horror to action, concentrating more on adventure sequences, special effects, comedy, and a higher element of Egyptian lore.
-The film became a box office success spawning two sequels, several video games, a spin-off series, and an animated television series.
+The film became a box office success spawning two sequels, several video games, a spin-off series and an animated television series.
 The first two films received mixed to positive reviews, while the third one received mostly negative reviews.

+A fourth film is in production with a release date of October 15, 2027.